 - Vietnam Veterans Memorial

-- Things to know when planning a visit to the Vietnam Veterans Memorial
+- Things to know before your visit to Vietnam Veterans Memorial

 The Vietnam War of the 1960s and 70s saw more than 58,000 American military personnel killed while serving in the war zone.

-The Memorial Wall was dedicated in 1982.
-It is a V-shaped polish black granite wall that runs 246 feet long.
-Names of all who diest in the war or who are listed as missing in action are displayed on the wall.
+The Vietnam Veterans Memorial Wall was dedicated in 1982.
+It is a V-shaped polished black granite wall that runs 246 feet long.
+Names of all who died in the war or who are listed as missing in action are displayed on the wall.

 It was designed by Maya Lin who at the time was a student at Yale University.
+She won a design competition with her memorial design.
 Maya Lin said, "The names would become the memorial."

 She designed the wall so to allow everyone to respond and remember.